dolittle/Studio/Source/DevTool/README.md

 ## Todo

+* Vanir: Tenant configuration
 * Don't show Web related things if Microservice does not have a frontend
 * Don't start the Web frontend process if it doesn't have a web frontend
 * Restart a running process
 * Restart a running container
+* BUG: Displaying 'unknown' for runstate at startup - make sure we set the correct run state for all apps and microservices loaded
+* Update running state on startup and detect if any are running
+* Save the running state to disk and resume it when starting (paused containers / processes remain paused etc. )
+* Add ability to add Web frontend at a later stage
+* Vanir: Figure out a good way to export nested modules so that we can do 'import { IEventStore } from '@dolittle/vanir-backend/dolittle''
+* BUG: Running processes list gets clipped outside the window
+* Refresh button for Swagger
+* Refresh button for GraphQL
+* Running time in list of running instances
+* UI: Left menu / sidebar should have a grey semi-transparent background.
+Looks better.

+* BUG: Should not be allowed to start if ports conflict
+* BUG: Tabs that are supposed to only show when running a Microservice sometimes shows up

+* UI: Theming support - primarily right now a Desktop theme and a Dark theme.
+To support the different look of the DevTool and the Web and make it possible to include Studio things within the Dev Central tooling

 * Show path for where a Workspace is
 * Add "Open in finder" / "Explore" workspace action

 * UI Improvement: When App level is selected, deselect any Microservice

+* Main model improvements:
+  * Encapsulate the starting of a Microservice
+  * Processes and containers should be dynamically provided, not hard-coded
+  * Add a Provider model that can provide the artifacts and how to start them (Vanir is one model)
+  * Move reporting of process run status into Processes system

+* Add Dockerfile capabilities - meaning that a provider (Vanir) can render dockerfiles on the spot - could be packaged and also be part of the build pipeline
+* Vanir: Look into Vanir being able to read the microservice.json file for the common information, so we don't keep some in vanir.json and some in microservice.json

 * BUG: LogOutput / Content doesn't stretch out vertically
 * BUG: Render files after adding microservice

 * BUG: Fix what areas are draggable to make it feel more natural
 * BUG: Disable text selection - to make it feel more native

+* BUG: List of running instances is inconsistently being updated when there are changes

 * Make acrylic work for Windows https://github.com/Seo-Rii/electron-acrylic-window